argonne-lcf/gemm_benchmarking/README.md

 ## Options

--DSAVE  Save all the `flops` off all rank in $Name.txt

--DITER_MAX Maximun number of Iteration (default 100)

--DITER_MIN Mimun number of Iteration  (default 10).
-The code will stop when ITER_MIN consecutive run doesn't produce a new best number
+-DSAVE  Save all the `flops` off all ranks in $Name.txt -DITER_MAX Maximum number of iterations (default 100) -DITER_MIN Minimum number of iterations (default 10).
+The code will stop when ITER_MIN consecutive runs don't produce a new best number.
+-DDISABLE_VERIFICATION Will not run any verification (checking if CPU and GPU result match) -DENABLE_VERIFICATION Will enable verification for each iteration (checking if CPU and GPU result match)